 - Productive People Stick to a Regular Bedtime

 Inconsistent sleep affects your body’s circadian rhythm which is why you may feel sluggish in the morning.
 This is why it’s important to stick to a regular bedtime routine, it regulates your body’s circadian rhythm ensuring that your body stays in sync and you wake up feeling revitalized.
-If you are clocking up sufficient sleep but going to bed at different times over the course of the week, your body clock will be out of sync, so keep your bed and waking times consistent everyday to feel more energized and refreshed.
-Unfortunately this rule of thumb also applies to weekends.
+If you are clocking up sufficient sleep but going to bed at different times over the course of the week, your body clock will be out of sync, so keep your bed and waking times consistently every day to feel more energized and refreshed.
+Unfortunately, this rule of thumb also applies to weekends.